C-welgemoed/Weather-App-Kotlin/README.md

 - Icons and design inspired by Material Design guidelines

+For issues, questions, or suggestions, please open an issue in the repository.

 ---

 **Note**: Remember to never commit your API key to version control.
 Always use environment variables or build configuration fields.
-(API key is removed in the sourcecode and can be updated in the build.gradle (app))